cugalord/SFL-TPO/src/core/README.md

     connection manager.
   - The `DBAPI.java` file contains the public facing API of a database manipulation tool.
-- The `Utils` directory contains the implementation of the logging package, which can be used in multiple parts of the project:
+- The `Utils` directory contains the implementation of the utilities and logging package, which can be used in multiple parts of the project:
+  - The `Logger.java` file contains the implementation of the Logger.
-  - The `Utils.java` file contains the implementation of the Utils.
+  - The `Utils.java` file contains the utilities used by other parts of the project.
 - The `config.xml` file contains the database url parameters, such as ip, port and schema name.
 - The `system.log` file contains the log of messages from the SFL-Core module.